weis0292/BarrenLand/README.md

 The **MikeWeispfenning.BarrenLandAnalysis** project contains everything needed to create a piece of land, salt that land (make it barren), and get the remaining fertile land.
 The algorithm magic happens in this project, in the **Land.CalculateFertileLand** method.

-The **MikeWeispfenning.BarrenLandAnalysis.Application** project is a console application that basically satisfies the I/O requirements of the Barren Land Analysis, as defined in the provided Technical Assessment Case Study.
+The **MikeWeispfenning.BarrenLandAnalysis.Application** project is a console application that satisfies the I/O requirements of the Barren Land Analysis, as defined in the provided Technical Assessment Case Study.

 The **MikeWeispfenning.BarrenLandAnalysis.Tests** project contains a collection of Unit and Itegration tests that verify the other two projects are working as intended.